MarynaSoufi/bothive/README.md

 ## Postman

-import Bothive.postman_collection.json file in Postman
+import Bothive.postman_collection.json file in Postman as a collection

 ## RUN